fitze-fatze/getting-cleaning-data-course-project/README.md

 This repository contains a script `run_analysis.R` to create a tidy data set from test and train data of the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+** For an explanation of how the R script works, please take a look in the R script itself -- the source code is completely documented. **

 ## Files of the repository

 * `CodeBook.md` - Description of variables in the created data sets and the steps that were performed to create them from the original data